grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "The _Gnat_ has a view port in the sail.
 He should be able to see where he is to do the mating maneuver without sonar."
 Said Hemi.

 "A feckin' window on a submarine.
 Feckin crazy shit ya want to pull here.
-But look, I need to keep workin' on my patch in the cargo bay, I may spend the rest of my lif' workin' on that feckin patch, really.
+But look, I need to keep workin' on my patch in the cargo hold, I may spend the rest of my lif' workin' on that feckin patch, really.
 Who's going t' do that feckin' wet welding job?
 Owen has been gettin' the hang of it..."

 "The kid?"
 Asked Shakes, "Fuck that.
 If there's welding to be done, I'll weld my own fucking boat."